rosarioborgesi/aave-v1-from-scratch/docs/05-index-based-accounting.md

 ```

 A variable-rate borrower's current debt is calculated from their stored principal, the current variable-borrow index, and their personal variable-borrow checkpoint index.
 The two global indexes are checkpointed together, but they have different roles: `lastLiquidityCumulativeIndex` tracks supplier income with linear interest, while `lastVariableBorrowCumulativeIndex` tracks variable debt with compound interest.
 Stable-rate debt is tracked separately using the borrower's stable rate, not this index.

+## Why the Cumulative Indexes Never Decrease

+`lastLiquidityCumulativeIndex` and `lastVariableBorrowCumulativeIndex` are cumulative growth factors.
+Whenever `updateCumulativeIndexes()` updates them, it multiplies each stored index by the interest factor accrued since the previous reserve update.
+The liquidity index uses linear interest and the variable-borrow index uses compounded interest, but both factors are at least `1.0` in ray precision: rates are unsigned (and therefore cannot be negative), and elapsed time cannot be negative.

+Consequently, an update can either leave an index unchanged—for example, when no time has elapsed, the applicable rate is zero, or the reserve has no outstanding debt—or increase it.
+Neither cumulative index can decrease under this design.
+A decrease would require a negative interest factor or an explicit downward adjustment mechanism, neither of which exists here.

 ## Depositor Liquidity Checkpoint